geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 Individuals are encouraged to donate via GitHub and as outlined on the [GeoServer Sponsorship](/sponsor/) page.

-#### Q: My organization procurement cannot respond to a crowdfunding campaign, can we fund a specific activity?

-Yes, we have the flexibility to write your invoice against a specific deliverable outlined in the project plan.

-The items in *Milestone 1 Preparation* are suitable to be funded by an individual contract:

-* These deliverables are required to start the migration to spring-framework 6.
-* Each item accomplishes a specific goal with a clear deliverable that can be pursued immediately.

-For organizations operating with an annual budget you may wish to fund an activity, such as ImageN, from Milestone 1 before year end.

-Progress made on Milestone 1 activites reduce the target goal for Phase 2 **Funding Activation**.

 #### Q: What work actually needs to be done?

 The project steering committee shared [2024 roadmap]({% post_url 2024-01-03-roadmap%}) describing the technical challenges.